froeschel/azure-notes/notes.md

 ## Third Party Services

 ### Logic App
+* Logic Apps are cloud services that automate a business process.
+* A trigger activates when a condition is met.
+An action executes a task.
+Control actions are special actions that provides these control constructs:
-* Logic Apps can have following control actions [Scope, For Each, Condition, Switch, Until].
+* Logic Apps can have following control actions [For Each, Condition, Switch, Until].
+* Logic Apps are creted in the graphical designer.

 ### API Management
 * An API Management instance enables client applications to use OAuth 2.0 authentication when using an AAD tenant.